 Height at Withers:

 Tendency to Drool: Moderate Tendency to Snore: Low

 Colors: Black or liver with white, blue or liver roan, tricolor

 UKC Classification: Gun Dog

 English springer spaniels were selected as fairly close-working hunting partners and have a strong desire to be with people and to be working.
-Energetic and lively dogs; they have a fair amount of intelligence and are reasonably easy to train.

 The English springer spaniel is a medium-sized dog, ranging in height from 19 to 20 inches and in weight from 40 to 50 pounds (18 to 23 kilograms).
 This dog is a sturdy one for his size with quite a bit of bone and large paws.